Recreation

 Fishing in John Martin Reservoir and Lake Hasty can be excellent for walleye, saugeye, wiper, large and small mouth bass, white bass, striper, crappie, channel catfish, and bream.
-Lake Hasty is also stocked with rainbow and cutthroat trout each spring and fall.
+Lake Hasty is also occasionally stocked with rainbow and cutthroat trout, usually in the spring and fall.
 Click here for the latest CPW fishing report.

 Water Sports

 Refresh yourself in the cool waters of John Martin Reservoir and Lake Hasty.
-The reservoir is open to all types of boat sports, including windsurfing, waterskiing and PWCs (personal watercraft), but not swimming.
-Lake Hasty has a handicapped accessible fishing pier, a swim beach (open Memorial Day to Labor Day) and is open to small watercraft that do not use gas motors – electric motors are permitted.
+The reservoir is open to all types of boat sports, including windsurfing, waterskiing and PWCs (personal watercraft).
+Lake Hasty has a handicapped accessible fishing pier, a beach (open Memorial Day to Labor Day) and is open to small watercraft that do not use gas motors – electric motors are permitted.

 Picnicking